opendatasoft/slate/source/includes/_form_widgets.md

 <input id="last_modified" type="datetime-local">
 ```

-The `datetimeinput` widget is to be rendered as a datetime-local input.
+The `datetimeinput` widget will render as a datetime-local input.

 <div class="clearfix"></div>